 We carry out boat-building work (with their associated marine crafts) on an entirely charitable, volunteer and non-commercial basis.
 From 2016 we have been based in a Unit at Staunton Court Business Park.
 If you are in the UK you will be able to visit us by prior arrangement.
 We also recommend you have a look at the work of the Lyme Regis Boat-Building Academy or, if you are in Ireland, you could visit the A K Ilen Boat School in Limerick and see their range of work.

-15-foot Gandelow.
-This years’ project is completed!
-We have finished building a 15-foot (4.5 metres) long Irish gandelow and it was launched at the end of June 2017, and a second version in 2019.
-We have devoted a special page on this website to it.
+15-foot Gandelow completed!
+We finished building a 15-foot (4.5 metres) long Irish gandelow and it was launched at the end of June 2017, and a second version in 2019.
+We have devoted a special page on this website.
 The page documents the design and build process, the launch ceremony and the boat sailing.
 We hope you find it interesting!

 Types of Boats built or Restored